darkronin/unKGS/README.md

 Look up any active KGS player for receiving some aggregated information at your fingertips!

 A no-frills test web app, written leveraging OpenUI5 and metaKGS.

-## How it works

-After loading up the OpenUI5 framework (about 500 KB), it presents a clean screen with an input field to specify the username you wish to query.
-The query submits a request to the archives page via metaKGS, and drills down, parsing up to two games in order to extract some more information.
+And YQL.

 ## Features
  - *player's strength* ☆☆☆☆☆☆☆☆ vs *_average_ opponents' strength* ☆☆☆☆☆☆☆☆